 - Salt and black pepper, to taste

 - Soak the raw cashews.
-You can either do this overnight or in boiling hot water for about 20 minutes or until soft.
-Drain the cashews and transfer them to a high speed blender along with the filtered water and nutritional yeast.
+You can either do this overnight or in boiling hot water for about 10 minutes or until soft.
+Drain the cashews and transfer them to a high-speed blender along with the filtered water and nutritional yeast.
 Blend until smooth and set aside.

 - Cook the pasta in a large pot according to the package directions.
 Once the pasta finishes cooking, reserve 1/2 cup of pasta water and drain the rest.
-Toss the pasta with a tablespoon of olive oil to prevent sticking.
-Set aside.
+Toss the pasta with a tablespoon of olive oil to prevent sticking and set aside.

 - Add in the remaining tablespoon of vegan butter.
 Once it has melted through, add in the broccoli and asparagus and cook for about 3-4 minutes, or until both are nice and bright green.

-- Add in the frozen peas and tomatoes, along with the cashew cream mixture in the blender and the lemon juice.
-Mix everything until uniform and cook for about 1 minute so that the cream heats through and starts to thicken.
+- Add in the frozen peas and tomatoes, along with the cashew cream mixture in the blender, and mix everything until uniform.
+Cook for about 1 minute so that the cream heats through and starts to thicken.

-- Lastly, add in the cooked pasta, vegan parmesan, basil, lemon juice, and 1/4 cup of reserved pasta water.
+- Add in the cooked pasta, vegan parmesan, basil, lemon juice, and 1/4 cup of reserved pasta water.
 Mix until everything is uniform.
 Taste and season with salt and pepper as desired.
 If the pasta seems too dry, add in 2-4 tablespoons more of the starchy pasta water.

 - Serve the pasta warm with an additional sprinkle of parmesan and fresh basil.
 Enjoy!